Hexafuchs/python-package-template/README.md

 1. Press the "Use this template" button at the top of this repo to create a new repo with the contents of this skeleton.
 2. Run "php ./configure.php" to run a script that will replace all placeholders throughout all the files.
 3. Have fun creating your package.

+Note: Remember to activate discussions and pages in the repository settings.
+Set pages to workflow.
 <!--/delete-->

 This is where your description should go.
 Limit it to a paragraph or two.
 Consider adding a small example.

 ## Installation

-You can install the package via poetry (or another tool of your choosing that is capable to use pyproject.toml):
+You can install the package via poetry (or another tool of your choosing):

 ```bash
 poetry add :package_name